cst8209/to-do-list-final/README.md

-# to-do-list
+# To-Do List

-This repository contains the starter files for the To-Do List project
+## Objective
+Using JavaScript, create a list of items and display it on the page.